Skiing in Winter Park: Ultimate Guide

 Downtown Winter Park

 A short distance from the main resort area, Downtown Winter Park is a must-visit.
-This charming town center boasts an array of boutique shops, local eateries, art galleries, and plenty of things to do.
+This charming town center boasts a diverse array of boutique shops, local eateries, art galleries, and numerous activities to enjoy.

 Getting There

-Just 90 minutes from Denver, the Winter Park Resort is extremely convenient to get to, making it a top contender for your next ski trip!
+Just 90 minutes from Denver and the Denver International Airport, the Winter Park Resort is extremely convenient to get to, making it a top contender for your next ski trip.

 Best Time of Year for Skiing in Winter Park